intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_AWSMariaDB.md

   * At "Virtual Private Cloud (VPC)", pick the VPC_ID created for us on the previous steps
   * At "Subnet group", leave it with its current option
   * At "Publicly accessible", leave it with **No**
-  * At "VPC security group", leave it with **Choose existing** and pick the one named **YourLabel-CN-IRISSpeedTestext**

-    * **If NO OPTIONS appear under "VPC security groups", go back to "DB instance identifier" and change the name to "Dummy Database".
-Now scroll down and click on "Create database".
-In the following screen, click on "Create database", and repeat the previous steps to manually create the MariaDB database.
-Now, under "VPC security group", you should have the necessary options**
+  * At "VPC security group", leave it with **Choose existing** and pick the one named **YourLabel-CN-IRISSpeedTestext** If you don't see any security groups, make sure you selected the correct VPC.
+If you have, then you are experiencing an AWS bug, which hides your VPC security groups the first time you create a DB in the VPC.
+To get around this bug, you must first create a "dummy" DB and add it to your VPC.
+Feel free to delete the "dummy" DB, since after its creation you will be able to add the correct VPC security group to any DB you csreate under this VPC.
   * At "Database port" leave it with its current value of **3306**